pmean/build-website/text/00/nnt.md

 > therapy would be quite different from the number of events you would
 > see following ten patients for their first decade of therapy.
 >
-> Here\'s another example from the British Medical Journal ([Freemantle
+> Here's another example from the British Medical Journal ([Freemantle
 > 1999: 318(7200);
 > 1730-1737](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=10381708&dopt=Abstract)).
 > **Prevention of cardiac death using beta blockers among patients with